CCEMGroupTCD/DARTassembler/docs/doc_files/1_installation_guide.rst

 Installation
 ======================

 DART requires about 470MB of space due to the integrated MetaLig database.
-DART supports Linux, MacOs and Windows on Python 3.9 to Python 3.12.
+DART supports Linux, MacOs and Windows on Python >=3.9 and <=3.13 (due to `openbabel-wheel <https://pypi.org/project/openbabel-wheel/>`_).
 To easily install DART with ``pip``, please run the following command in your terminal:

 .. code-block:: sh